List of irredentist claims or disputes: Indonesia

 Western New Guinea was incorporated into Indonesia in 1969.

-Indonesia claimed all territories of the former Dutch East Indies, and previously viewed British plans to group the British Malaya and Borneo into a new independent federation of Malaysia as a threat to its objective to create a united state called Greater Indonesia.
+Indonesia claimed all territories of the former Dutch East Indies, and previously viewed British plans to group the British Malaya and Borneo into a new independent federation of Malaysia as a threat to its objective to create a united state called Greater Indonesia (Indonesian: Indonesia Raya).
 The Indonesian opposition of Malaysian formation has led to the Indonesia–Malaysia confrontation in the early 1960s.
 It also held Portuguese Timor (modern East Timor) from 1975 to 2002 based on irredentist claims.

 The idea of uniting former British and Dutch colonial possessions in Southeast Asia actually has its roots in the early 20th century, as the concept of Greater Malay (Melayu Raya) was coined in British Malaya espoused by students and graduates of Sultan Idris Training College for Malay Teachers in the late 1920s.
 Some political figures in Indonesia including Mohammad Yamin and Sukarno revived the idea in the 1950s and named the political union concept as Greater Indonesia.